nikkijuk/flutter-playground/README.md

 # flutter-playground

-Ask yourself: is it possinle to create mobile hybrid apps easily? and do they look good? run fast? are cool & hip?
+Ask yourself: is it possible to create mobile hybrid apps easily? and do they look good? run fast? are cool & hip?

 # current state of Flutter